ananyatewari/Stick-Hero-Game/README.md

 ## Overview

 It's built using *HTML*, *CSS*, and *JavaScript*, and developed in Visual Studio Code.
 The game features a stick figure hero who must cross platforms by extending and retracting a stick.
 It also makes use of *Canvas* in order to generate the platforms over which the player walks.
 In addition to that, the game is also media responsive for various other devices.
+Inspiration from [here](https://www.youtube.com/watch?v=eue3UdFvwPo)

 ### Live Demo